sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/auto_indexing_configuration.md

 ## Examples

 In the following example, we have a repository configured to index three different projects: `cmd/foo`, `cmd/bar`, and `cmd/baz`.
-These projects are executed concurrently by free executor processes.
-Each index job shares a common setup step that runs a `setup.sh` script in the root of the repository and installs Go dependencies.
-The index job for `cmd/bar` additionally require sa codegen step, which is performed after the shared step but before the indexer invocation.
+These projects are executed concurrently by available executor processes.
+Each index job shares an initial step that runs a `setup.sh` script in the root of the repository and installs Go dependencies.
+The index job for `cmd/bar` additionally requires a code generation step, which is performed after the shared step but before the indexer invocation.

 ```yaml
 shared_steps: